Skip to content

 • Software used for gathering data shall be open source too in order to cover as many operators as possible.

-• The maintainer should be charitable organisation.
+• The maintainer must be charitable organisation.
 This will be Back-on-Track Germany e.V. for the time being.
 We asked Openrailfoundation to step in, as this would be even better, however, their focus is on sharing software, not data, so they will not take care for our infrastructure any time soon.

 • For instant discussions we use a Slack workspace.
 Participants are advised not to mute the general channel, nor to spam the general channel with infomations that belong in sub-channels.